 Expertise: Economic growth, trade, Social Security, Latin America, international financial institutions, development

-He writes a weekly column for The Guardian Unlimited (UK), and a regular column on economic and policy issues that is distributed to over 550 newspapers by McClatchy-Tribune Information Services.
-His opinion pieces have appeared in the New York Times, Washington Post, the Los Angeles Times, and almost every major U.S. newspaper, as well as for Brazil’s largest newspaper, Fohla de São Paulo.
+He writes a regular column on economic and policy issues that is distributed to over 550 newspapers by the Tribune Content Agency.
+His opinion pieces have appeared in the New York Times, Washington Post, the Los Angeles Times, The Guardian, and almost every major U.S. newspaper, as well as in Brazil’s largest newspaper, Folha de São Paulo.
 He appears regularly on national and local television and radio programs.
-He is also president of Just Foreign Policy.